 - Competitive rates of pay

-- Enhancement for overtime hours
+- Enhancement for additional full shifts

 - Westfield Health Care cash-back scheme after probationary period